-Have you ever tried Googling your own article, only to find it on the 10th results page?
+Have you ever tried Googling your article only to find it on the 10th results page?
 The content was great – what possibly went wrong?
 There are a lot of factors in play when it comes to the search engine ranking you further up the results stream.
-It’s not just about the information in your content – the way you display it is equally important.
+It’s not just about the information in your content – how you display it is equally important.

 There are many SEO checklists, including content length, that could help you get on the good side of search engines.
-You might think these guidelines as unnecessary shackles, but they are actually there to help.
-Search engines collect reader statistics in order to study the effect of parameters like the content length.
+You might think of these guidelines as unnecessary shackles, but they are there to help.
+Search engines collect reader statistics to study the effect of parameters like the content length.

 No one can say there is a word count that’s ‘one size fits all’.
-That being said, there is an ideal length for each article to make sure it is as relevant as it needs to be to fulfill the users search intent, and with some tips, yours can get close to this length with ease.
+That being said, there is an ideal length for each article to make sure it is as relevant as it needs to be to fulfil the user’s search intent, and with some tips, yours can get close to this length with ease.

-A search engine’s job is to scour the Internet and show you the results most relevant to what you searched for.
-It’s important to remember that Google doesn’t make the rules but they’re really good listeners in knowing what most readers want.
-In order to please search engines, you need to know too.
-So what does the reader want?
+A search engine’s job is to scour the Internet and show you the results most relevant to your search.
+It’s important to remember that Google doesn’t make the rules, but they’re really good listeners in knowing what most readers want.
+To please search engines, you need to know too.
+So, what does the reader want?

 A study made by Medium suggested that the optimal content length is 7 minutes, but what does that mean?
 7 minutes is roughly a little over 1700 words.
 This number is shocking because it was widely believed that readers get bored reading articles over 500 words, and the optimal word count was presumed to be between 500-700 words.

-They came to this conclusion by ignoring which articles got more clicks and clocking the average amount of time spent on each article.
-Then they plotted that average against article length in minutes.
+They concluded by ignoring which articles got more clicks and clocking the average time spent on each article.
+Then, they plotted the average against article length in minutes.
 The results were a curve that peaked at 7 minutes.
-This result suggests that more isn’t always better, because articles of 8 or 9 minutes’ length had less time spent on them.
+This result suggests that more isn’t always better because articles of 8 or 9 minutes’ length had less time spent on them.

 Ideal Content Length

 A reader’s attention span is as long as you’ll let it be.
-If your content is engaging enough, your readers would gladly follow you through a 2000 word article.
-Most Internet users are hungry for long articles as studies show, but they are even more hungry for quality content.
+If your content is engaging enough, readers will gladly follow you through a 2000-word article.
+Most Internet users are hungry for long articles, as studies show, but they are even more hungry for quality content.

 Studies show only the average of all users but not the whole picture, and search engines know this.
 Google ranks your articles on quality, not just quantity, so a keyword-dense, long article isn’t all it takes to please their constantly updating algorithms.